mathyousee/theyre-coming-p8/README.md

 - Weapon cooldown (and support for multiple weapon types in this)
 - Leveling and increasing challenge
 - Ability to start and restart games
-- Slightly more advanced collision detection (to accommodate larger sprites or different hit box sizes)
+- Slightly more advanced collision detection (to accommodate larger sprites or different hit box sizes) (Krystian refactored his code in a later episode)
 - A simple high score (lost when reset)

 ## Ideas/further exploration